EU AI Act: What Does It Actually Mean for Your Business?

 The answer depends on what you are doing with AI.
 Are you building an AI system?
 Using one internally?
 Selling AI into the EU?
 Using a general-purpose AI model?
 Putting AI in a product that touches hiring, credit, education, law enforcement, healthcare, safety, or other regulated areas?
 The AI Act does not treat all AI the same.
 Your obligations depend on your role, your use case, and the level of risk.

 The AI Act entered into force on August 1, 2024.
 The first rules started applying on February 2, 2025, including AI literacy obligations and a comprehensive set of prohibited AI practices, meaning banned AI practices had to stop by that date.
 General-purpose AI model obligations, governance rules, and penalties began applying on August 2, 2025, subject to certain transition periods.
-From there, the phasing continues: most remaining obligations apply from August 2, 2026, while certain high-risk AI systems embedded in regulated products, such as medical devices and machinery, have until August 2, 2027.
+From there, the phasing continues: most remaining obligations apply from August 2, 2026, while certain high-risk AI systems now have extended transition periods under the 2026 Digital Omnibus, including high-risk AI systems embedded in regulated products, such as medical devices and machinery, which have until August 2, 2028.
+Certain high-risk use cases covered by Annex III have until December 2, 2027.
 So the work now is less about waiting for “the AI Act deadline” and more about figuring out which parts apply to your business, in what role, and when.

 1. What AI are we using?